-- A minimum 2.5 GPA is required on nursing academic core classes inclusive of: English Composition I (ENG101), Intermediate College Algebra (or higher level math - Pre-Cal, Finite Math, or Statistics) (MTH100), Anatomy & Physiology I (BIO201)& II (BIO202), General Biology (BIO103 which a prerequisite for BIO220), Microbiology (BIO220), Human Growth & Development (PSY210), Speech (SPH106), and a Humanities elective (Art or Music Appreciation, Philosophy, Theater, Religion, or a foreign language).
+- A minimum 2.5 GPA is required on nursing academic core classes inclusive of: English Composition I (ENG101), Intermediate College Algebra (or higher level math - Pre-Cal, or Finite Math) (MTH100), Anatomy & Physiology I (BIO201)& II (BIO202), General Biology (BIO103 which a prerequisite for BIO220), Microbiology (BIO220), Human Growth & Development (PSY210), Speech (SPH106), and a Humanities elective (Art or Music Appreciation, Philosophy, Theater, Religion, or a foreign language).

 - Good standing with the College including a minimum overall, cumulative GPA of 2.50.

 - Must meet the Essential Functions for Nursing.
 Once accepted to the nursing program, the essential functions document must have the signature and date of view of medical personnel (e.g.MD, DO, NP).
 The requirements for meeting essential functions for the nursing program can be requested from students periodically during the nursing program as indicated.
 If a nursing student cannot meet the essential functions requirements, the student may be withdrawn from the nursing program.

 Meeting minimum admission requirements does not guarantee acceptance to the nursing program.